 Second and Third Suspension

 Students who earn a second and third suspension from the university are not permitted to enroll at A-State for one calendar year.
-The suspended period is intentional to provide time for students to gain an appreciation for the opportunity to attend college.
 After serving the suspension period, the student must contact the University Advising Center to be cleared for registration.

 University Graduation and Academic Credit Appeals

-Students who earn a fourth or subsequent suspension from the university are dismissed from the university.
+Students on a fourth or subsequent suspension from the university are dismissed from the university.
 Permission to return must be granted by appeal to the University Graduation and Academic Credit Appeals Committee.